-And how did we miss this?
-I had a look back at legislation since that Act and found that the Equality Act 2010 defines the protected characteristic of sex as in reference to a ‘man’ or to a ‘woman’ and the subsequent government report ‘Collecting Information on Gender Identity’ in 2012 then explicitly redefines the terms ‘man’ and ‘woman’ as a set of socially constructed roles:
+The Equality Act 2010 defines the protected characteristic of ‘sex’ as in reference to a male or a female, protected under this category as a ‘man’ or a ‘woman.’
+Subsequent Equality & Human Rights Commission guidance ‘Collecting Information on Gender Identity’ in 2012 then explicitly redefines the terms ‘man’ and ‘woman’ as a set of socially constructed roles:

 “Gender refers to socially constructed roles, behaviours, activities, and attributes.
 The terms ‘man’, ‘masculine’, ‘woman’, and ‘feminine’ denote gender.”

-If women, previously defined as adult human females, are now legally defined as a set of socially-constructed characteristics, sex-based rights have vanished and these new government guidelines expose the practical impact of that fact in the daily lives of women and girls.
-It should not have to take even one incidence of a young girl or woman being harassed or assaulted in a public toilet to start the debate about the legality of bestowing new rights on one protected group by taking away the rights of another.
+If the word ‘woman’, previously defined as an adult human female, is legally treated as a set of socially-constructed characteristics, sex-based rights have vanished.
+These new government guidelines expose the practical impact of that fact in the daily lives of women and girls.
+It should not have to take even one incident of a young girl or woman being harassed or assaulted in a public toilet to start the debate about the legality of bestowing new rights on one protected group by redefining another protected group out of existence.